 You should also make sure that you’re on the same page when it comes to financial caution.
 What’re the most that each of you is willing to spend on?
 If you have existing debts, what’s going to be the plan once you get married?
 Are you going to keep your resources separate?
 Who’s going to take care of major expenses like the mortgage and car loans?
 If you are going to talk about these things early on, you are saving your marriage from lots of potential conflicts.

 Getting married is a decision that you simply don’t do overnight or when you’re generally feeling happy about your relationship.
 There are many things to consider, from your expectations about marriage to your partner’s family background, beliefs, values, raising children, personal goals, and financial views.
+You even have to think about the new house you are going to live in.
+Everything is on count, the style, and comfort of your house will have a great impact on your mood.
+There are multiple home improvement ideas you can realize and make your everyday life more comfortable.
 You don’t always have to be on the same page when it comes to these topics.
 What is important is that you understand and respect each other’s differences.